lgidugu/web_charting/README.md

 # web_charting
 In this assignment Earthqaukes data is taken from USGS GeoJSON feed page and is plotted on Leaflet maps.
+Data was collected for past 7 days and plotted on the map.
+The magnitude and color of the circle used to reporesent the magnitude of the earthquake.
+In part two tetonic plates is added to the map.
+The option to visulaize the data in both satelite, grayscale and outdoors are provided.
+In part three, a timeline is added to show the data of earth quakes is shown at the right time.